My dad used to tell me from time to time, “Margaret, life’s about compromise.”

 To do that, you have to compromise, within yourself.

-The definition of compromise involves concession, giving up something.
-You get some of what you want, but not all.
-We think of compromise as something that happens between two people or entities; countries compromise and reach treaties and healthy couples concede to one another in a fair and respectful way.
+We think of compromise as something that happens between two people or entities; countries compromise and reach treaties.
+Healthy partners concede to one another in a fair and respectful way.
 Each side will concede in part to the other’s opinion or desire, and understand why the concession works for now.

 But it can be harder to see within yourself, when you’re negotiating both sides of that deal.

 The importance of internal compromise…

 Through the years, many people have described their lives to me in therapy.
-Marriages have been cruelly ripped apart, drunk drivers have killed siblings or friends, childhoods have been sabotaged by horrific abuse, addiction has overwhelmed their partner, chronic mental and emotional illness have made life more than difficult, or parents have buried a child.
+Marriages have been cruelly ripped apart, drunk drivers have killed siblings or friends, childhoods have been sabotaged by horrific abuse, addiction has overwhelmed a partner, chronic mental and emotional illness has made life more than difficult, or parents have buried a child.
 It would be easy for any of these people to become bitter.
 Life hasn’t been fair or just.
 They’ve certainly not gotten what they wanted.
 Their grief can, at times, consume their entire being.